 When is the Best Time to Go to Iceland

-Not all activities are available in Iceland all the time.
+Not all activities are available here all the time.
 Depending on what you want to do, you may need to adjust your travel plans.
 Here is when to go to Iceland based on what activities are popular.

 Best Time for Ice Caves

 During mid-November through about mid-March is when the temperatures are at their lowest.
 This is the optimal time for exploring the stunning ice caves.
-Due to the many glaciers and volcanoes on Iceland’s land mass, it is ripe territory for the formation of the ice caves.
+Due to the many glaciers and volcanoes, this is ripe territory for the formation of the ice caves.
 Also known as the Crystal Caves, you can take an ice cave tour and go inside the glaciers.
 Since most ice caves are inside glaciers, it is generally not safe to visit them during the summer months.